 Using function block setting CO1, 2 -> F05 - 1, the respective heating circuit is configured as an underfloor heating circuit.
-In doing so, the controller at first only limits the range of valuess of the heating characteristic gradient and the maximum flow temperature in parameter levels PA1, 2:
+In doing so, the controller at first only limits the range of values of the heating characteristic gradient and the maximum flow temperature in parameter levels PA1, 2:

-- range of values of the gradient: 0.2 to 1.0 - range of values of the maximum flow temperature: 5 to 50 °C
+- Range of values of the gradient: 0.2 to 1.0 - Range of values of the maximum flow temperature: 5 to 50 °C

 In addition, it is possible to activate the Drying of jointless floors function.
 In connection with this, the function block parameters are listed which appear after activating this function block.
-They determine the drying process: the first heating up phase always starts with a flow temperature of 25 °C. In the course of 24 hours, this temperature is raised by the value entered in Temperature rise, i.e. the default setting causes the temperature to rise to 30 °C within the first 24 hours.
-If the Maximum temperature is reached, it is kept constant for the number of days entered in Maintaining time for maximum temperature.
+They determine the drying process: the first heating up phase starts at the entered Start temperature, which has a flow temperature of 25 °C in its default setting.
+In the course of 24 hours, this temperature is raised by the value entered in Temperature rise, i.e. the default setting causes the flow temperature set point to rise to 30 °C. If the Maximum temperature is reached, it is kept constant for the number of days entered in Maintaining time for maximum temperature.
 The Temperature reduction determines the temperature reduction downwards.
 If the Temperature reduction is set to 0, the temperature maintaining phase moves directly to automatic mode.

-The drying function is activated by changing the setting STOP to START after Temperature reduction.
-The course of the drying process can be monitored in the information level over the icon of flow temperature display (III) of the associated heating circuit:
+The drying function is activated by changing the setting STOP to START temperature build-up phase (START on the display).
+The restarting stages START temperature maintaining phase (START on the display) and START temperature reduction phase (START on the display) can be selected to continue an interrupted drying process.
+The course of the drying process can be monitored in the information level over the icon of flow temperature display (\) of the associated heating circuit:

 Temperature build-up phase

 Temperature maintaining phase

-Temperature reducing phase
+Temperature reduction phase

-The drying process has been successfully completed when the additional icon in the flow temperature display goes out after the last phase without the operating fault appearing.
+The drying process has been successfully completed when the additional icon in the flow temperature display goes out after the last phase.

-STOP on the display indicates that there has been a deviation of flow temperature of more than 5 $^{\circ}$ C for longer than 30 minutes.
-The function is cancelled by the controller in such cases.
-While STOP appears on the display, the controller keeps the flow temperature constant at 25 $^{\circ}$ C.
+STOP on the display indicates that there has been a deviation of flow temperature of more than 5 °C for longer than 30 minutes.
+The function is canceled by the controller in such cases.
+While STOP appears on the display, the controller keeps the flow temperature constant at 25 °C.

-A power failure while the drying function is active or when STOP appears on the display automatically leads to the drying function restarting.
+A power failure while the drying function is active or when STOP appears on the display automatically leads to the drying function restarting from the beginning.

-In systems in which the drying function had to be interrupted due to DHW heating (e.g. Anl 2.1, 4.1), storage tank charging does not occur while the drying function is active, provided it is not used for frost protection of the storage tank.
+In systems in which the drying function had to be interrupted due to DHW heating (e.g. Anl 2.1), storage tank charging does not take place while the drying function is active, provided it is not used for frost protection of the storage tank.

-The function block parameter can only be accessed when the function has started by deactivating the function block and activating it again.
+Note: The function block parameter can only be accessed when the function has started by deactivating the function block and activating it again.

 Functions WE Configuration

 Underfloor heating 0 CO1, 2 -> F05 - 1

-Drying of jointless floors 45 °C 4 Temperature rise / 1 to 10 °C/24 h Maximum temperature / 25 to 60 °C Maintaining time for max. temperature / 1 to 10 days Temperature reduction / 0 to 10 °C/24 h START
+Drying of jointless floors 45 °C 4 Start temperature / 20 to 60 °C Temperature rise / 1 to 10 °C/24 h Maximum temperature / 25 to 60 °C Maintaining time for max. temperature / 1 to 10 days Temperature reduction / 0 to 10 °C/24 h START, "" START, "" START